sleipnir029/Rahat_Rakibuzzaman_WerkStudent_Python/README.md

 7. **Problem Reporting**:
     - If you face any problems or find it impossible to complete a task, document the issue in the README file of your branch.
 Explain what the problem was and why you were unable to complete it.

-8. **Timeline**:
-    - The timeline for this task is one week (7 days, not only working days) from the day you received the task.

 ## How It Works